im-mattbrown/forecaster/README.md

 To access the forecast project navigate to folder `cd forecaster` and run `ruby forecaster.rb` in the terminal

 If provided a valid address to the script prompt, the program will return a current and extended forcast for the area.
+For instance try `2206 Plaza Dr, Rocklin, CA 95765`

 ## Process